Viam agnoscere veritatis (1248)

 Viam agnoscere veritatis is the name of a letter written by Pope Innocent IV to the Mongols.
 It was written on November 22, 1248, and was Pope Innocent's reply to a message from Mongol commander Baiju.
 Innocent IV had previously sent two letters to the Mongols in 1245, Cum non solum and Dei patris immensa.

 The letter was probably transmitted from the Pope via Mongol envoys Aïbeg and Serkis, was dated November 22, 1248, and was the Pope's reply to a letter from Baiju.
-Some historians refer to it as "Viam agnoscere veritatis" and some as "Viam cognoscere veritatis" (both "agnoscere" and "cognoscere" are Latin for "to know").
+Modern scholars have generally named papal letters according to their incipit, or beginning.
+Some historians refer to this letter as "Viam agnoscere veritatis" and some as "Viam cognoscere veritatis" (both "agnoscere" and "cognoscere" are Latin for "to know").
 According to historian Denis Sinor, the letter "stated that Innocent IV had acted out of a sense of duty to let the true religion be known to the Mongols, and that he regretted the Mongols' perseverance in their errors and adjured them to cease their menaces."